Sustainability Policy

 Completion of the A Greener Festival assessor training part 1 and the We Are Albert sustainable production training.

-We will also look at the creation of educational pieces and social media campaigns to inspire others to look at their own sustainable choices and we will look to lead by example.
+We continue to make educational pieces and social media campaigns to inspire others to look at their own sustainable choices and we will look to lead by example.

 Event Cycle Sustainable Development Commitments